 - Increased levels of insulin and insulin growth factor-1, which may help some cancers develop.

-- Chronic, low-level inflammation, which is more common in people who are obese and is linked with an increased cancer risk.
+- Chronic, low-level inflammation, which is more common in people who are obese and is linked with increased cancer risk.

 - Higher amounts of estrogen produced by fat tissue, which can drive the development of some cancers, such as breast and endometrial cancers.